uTaHanna/vaadin-simple-login/README.md

 ![main](/md_images/main.PNG)

-If you do "select" on the MySQL shell console, you will see that the password is in fact encrypted.<br>
+If you do SQL SELECT on the MySQL shell console, you will see that the password is in fact encrypted.<br>

 ![password_hashing](/md_images/password_hashing.PNG)